furoshiki/FirstPaintSetter.js/README.md

 # How to use ?

-Download this library and load it on your website like this.
+Download this library and load it on your web site like this.

-    <script src="js/FirstPaintAdd.js></script>
+    <script src="js/FirstPaintAdd.js"></script>

 Only IE9+ and Chrome can work.
 Safari, Firefox and Opera might not be implemented until the developer's adaption is changed.